angeliaaju/movies-web-app/README.md

 # Please follow the steps mentioned below to host the WEB APP in your local:

-1. Make sure to install the following softwares mentioned below
+1. Make sure to install the following software mentioned below

     Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
     Download Url : https://nodejs.org/en/